-3 DISTRIBUTION INTEGRITY MANAGEMENT PROGRAM
+3. DISTRIBUTION INTEGRITY MANAGEMENT PROGRAM

-The Distribution Integrity Management Program (DIMP) is an ongoing program that was developed in accordance with the requirements of the DOT and PHMSA, specifically Subpart P - "Gas Distribution Pipeline Integrity Management" of Part 192 of Title 49 of the Code of Federal Regulations.
-SoCalGas published its DIMP written plan in August 2011.
+The Distribution Integrity Management Program (DIMP) is an ongoing program that was developed in accordance with the requirements of the Department of Transportation's (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA), Subpart P - "Gas Distribution Pipeline Integrity Management" of Part 192 of Title 49 of the Code of Federal Regulations, which became effective February 12, 2010.

 The program's purpose is to improve pipeline safety by having operators identify and reduce pipeline integrity risks on distribution pipelines.
+DIMP includes certain activities SoCalGas performs that build upon the safety programs already in place, further enhancing the safety of the natural gas distribution system.

-SoCalGas' DIMP focuses on potential threats and measures designed to reduce the likelihood and consequences of pipeline failures.
-Specifically, it addresses system knowledge; threats; evaluation and ranking of risk; measures to address risks; performance measurement; results monitoring; effectiveness evaluation; periodic evaluation and improvement; and results reporting.
-SoCalGas' written DIMP plan has eight chapters and requires the integration of data from many sources for analysis and subsequent action based upon that analysis.
+SoCalGas' DIMP focuses on the continuous identification and evaluation of existing and potential threats and the development of measures designed to reduce the likelihood and consequences of pipeline failures.
+Specifically, it addresses system knowledge threats, evaluation and ranking of risk, measures to address risks, performance measurement, results monitoring, effectiveness evaluation, periodic evaluation and improvement, and results reporting.